worseTyler/MarkdownBlogs/2018/12/employee-spotlight-andrew-scott/index.md

 He discovered the value of trial and error in high school when he fixed a broken AddOn to World of Warcraft (WoW) with minimal coding skills.
 Looking back, he can laugh at how amateur his skills were, but he enjoyed the process.

-When a new WoW expansion was released, another favorite addon, TellMeWhen, stopped working and Andrew fixed it.
+When a new WoW expansion was released, another favorite add-on, TellMeWhen, stopped working and Andrew fixed it.
 He shared the fixes with other users and eventually started adding new features as well.
-Eventually, he reached out to the admins of the site where the abandoned addon was hosted and received ownership of the project.
+Eventually, he reached out to the admins of the site where the abandoned add-on was hosted and received ownership of the project.

-Over the past eight years, there have been over 13 million downloads of Andrew’s TellMeWhen addon!
+Over the past eight years, there have been over 13 million downloads of Andrew’s TellMeWhen add-on!

-Andrew admits that he just happened upon programming by coincidence through playing WoW; before that, he thought about becoming a pharmacist or an IT support technician, but after he got the itch for programming through his work on WoW addons, his career path shifted.
+Andrew admits that he just happened upon programming by coincidence through playing WoW; before that, he thought about becoming a pharmacist or an IT support technician, but after he got the itch for programming through his work on WoW add-ons, his career path shifted.

 > “Andrew has the unique ability to not only learn new concepts rapidly but also to identify the best architecture to solve a challenge.
 He continues to surprise me with his keen observations and unique solutions to difficult problems.
 If skill and speed are a necessity for your project, you definitely want Andrew.”
 Grant Erickson, CTO